GWish Leadership Team: Board of Directors

 Chris Kelley Cimko, a communications strategist, specializes in strategic communications, public affairs, international affairs, image building and media relations.
 CIMKO STRATEGIES, provides a range of services to help clients navigate the challenges and complexities of achieving their reputational, communications, and public affairs goals.
-In addition, she is Executive Poducer of a television series currently in development.
+In addition, she is Executive Producer of a television series currently in development.

 Chris has held senior positions on Capitol Hill, the 1989 Presidential Transition, the Department of Defense, and as an executive of leading global public relations firms – working with clients from across the U.S. and around the globe.
 She has served on numerous boards, including the Armed Services YMCA; Child Trends, and Congressional School.

 Kathryn M. Braeman

 Kathryn M. Braeman has served on the Advisory Board since 2013 and served as Board Chair from 2014-16 when she initiated the platinum dinners.
 Kat has served in a leadership role for other non-profit organizations.
 She is on the board of the Marin Shakespeare Company and has served on the board of the National Continuing Care Residents Association and on the board of UU Marin.
 She also has a leadership role on the Women, Leadership & Philanthropy Council of Dominican University and served on the national board of the AAUW (2011 to 2015).
 As a federally appointed administrative judge and lawyer, Ms. Braeman held leadership roles at the National Association of Women Judges and the American Bar Association.
 Kat lives in the San Francisco Bay area.

 Captain Roosevelt Harvey Brown

 Chaplain Corps, U.S. Navy

 Chaplain of Navy Medicine and Special Assistant to the Navy Surgeon General